LightJason/Java-AgentSpeak/readme.md

 ### Rules

-* Rules are similar to plans with a context, that uses the default value true
+* Rules are similar to plans without the context condition
 * Rules cannot be triggered by a goal, so they must be called from a plan
 * Rules run immediatly
 * Rules run sequentially